Chrisw00d1/project-4-client/README.md

 <a name="frontend"></a>
 ## Frontend
 When Guy joined me here I had created the grid for that has the ability to start and stop a song with the ability to change the notes and tempo while it is playing.
-To setup the grid We used a PolySynth for the synthesiser and changed the scale to C major.
+To setup the grid we used a PolySynth for the synthesiser and changed the scale to C major.
 While working on setting up the grid I produced a hook that allowed us to fill a grid with all the notes required set to off.
 This way when we get the data from a song we can just spread the notes object over it.

 ```js
 export default function noNotes() {